-The following DIVA Core General Settings are configured using DIVA Command.
+The following DIVA Core General Settings are configured using the System Management App under the Configuration menu item.

 Checksums

 Configure the following Checksum Support basic settings in the first section of the DIVA Core General Settings screen.
 When changes are complete, (at the top of the screen) click Save to save your changes, Cancel to cancel your changes, or Refresh to refresh the screen.